Cleveland Clinic logo

 What can I expect if I have renal osteodystrophy?

-There's no cure except for a kidney transplant.
-People with chronic kidney disease lose kidney function gradually.
-Many progress to kidney failure and dialysis.
+There’s no cure for renal osteodystrophy unless you get a kidney transplant.
+If you have chronic kidney disease, you lose kidney function over time.
+In many cases, it leads to kidney failure and dialysis.
 Renal osteodystrophy is a common complication.

-Many people with chronic kidney disease also develop heart disease.
-It's the most common cause of death among people with kidney failure.
+Many people with CKD also develop heart disease.
+It’s one of the most common causes of death among people with kidney failure.

-Your healthcare provider will track your mineral and hormone levels.
-They’ll make treatment recommendations to help protect your bone and heart health.
+Your healthcare provider will regularly track your mineral and hormone levels.
+They’ll also recommend treatments to help protect your bone and heart health.

 A note from Cleveland Clinic